Charliefinn343/Nvidia-fish-project/README.md

 ## The Algorithm

-Add an explanation of the algorithm and how it works.
-Make sure to include details about how the code works, what it depends on, and any other relevant info.
-Add images or other descriptions for your project here.
+If you look at the my-recognition.py file you will see the code for the AI.
+Lines 2-7 import the dependencies.
+Lines 8-18 are the code for identifying the fish species.
+Finally, lines 19-101 are responsible for saying four random facts about the fish after it has been identified.
 ## Running this project

-1. Add steps for running this project.
-2. Make sure to include any required libraries that need to be installed for your project to run.
+1. Make sure to include any required libraries that need to be installed for your project to run.
+2. Install jetson.inference and jetson.utils.
+3. Run "git clone https://github.com/Charliefinn343/Nvidia-fish-project.git" in terminal.
+4. To run an image through, copy this code from the my-recognition folder but replace "Exampleimage.jpg" with one of yours: python3 my-recognition.py Exampleimage.jpg

 [View a video explanation here](video link)